madeInLagny/TDR-EN-BLOG/_posts/2025-08-07-trump-2018-section-301-tariffs-impact-importers-reshoring-cbp-controls.md

 layout: post
 title: "The Lasting Impact of Trump’s 2018 Section 301 Tariffs: Lessons for US Supply Chains and Importers"
 description: Analyze the ripple effects of the 2018 US Section 301 tariffs on Chinese imports, reshoring and nearshoring trends, supply chain strategies, and CBP enforcement, to guide businesses anticipating today’s new reciprocal tariffs and the de minimis rule change.
-categories: [TDR, us, duty drawback, supply chain, e-commerce, section 301]
+categories: [TDR, us, duty drawback, e-commerce, summer 2025 serie]
 image: assets/images/20250807-1.webp
 comments: false
 author: TDR